Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 ### Concept

 Here we go, A resolver connects the schema with the Back-end.
-Where you write your business logic if you want to.
-Here we write are CRUD operations.\
+We can write CRUD operations in resolver.\
 Suppose I want to write add user Operation in DynamoDB The request mapping template is
 ```velocity